LukeWinikates/japanese-accent/README.md

   * query uses boosts, inclusion in other playlists, and recent study time
   * how do we indicate "I'm satisfied" with my practicing for now?
     * "un"-boosting?
+  * maybe boosting is like "queue 10 practices" - that could be a clearer call to action for that button

 * Pitch Indicator
   * allow manual editing